mmisak/counTR/README.md

 ## Overview
 <p align="justify">
-STRcount is a read mapping-free method to detect differential tandem repeat content between different groups of quantitative sequencing data samples.
-STRcount scans raw reads for repeats using Phobos, optionally filters them and then groups detected repeats and outputs their counts in a countstable, allowing for read count normalization and subsequent identification of differential tandem repeat content between groups of samples.
-Possible applications include the unbiased detection of tandem repeat enrichment in DNA/chromatin profiling sequencing (e.g. ChIP-seq, CUT&Run, CUT&Tag, DIP-seq) or comparison of tandem repeat content in whole genome sequencing samples.
+STRcount is a read mapping-free method to detect differential short tandem repeat (STR) content between different groups of quantitative sequencing data samples.
+STRcount scans raw reads for STRs using Phobos, optionally filters them and then groups detected repeats and outputs their counts in a countstable, allowing for read count normalization and subsequent identification of differential tandem repeat content between groups of samples.
+Possible applications include the unbiased detection of STR enrichment in DNA/chromatin profiling sequencing (e.g. ChIP-seq, CUT&Run, CUT&Tag, DIP-seq) or comparison of STR content in whole genome sequencing samples.

 Note: STRcount is not affiliated with Phobos or its developer Christoph Mayer.
 </p>

 ## Features
-1. STRcount offers unbiased de novo detection of differential tandem repeats in quantitative NGS data
+1. STRcount offers unbiased de novo detection of differential short tandem repeats in quantitative NGS data
 2. Works independent of reference genomes, raw reads are the only input data
 3. Repeats can be grouped by repeat length and/or perfection prior to differential comparison
 4. Output can be used to generate PCA plots, heatmaps, volcano plots and others